ladybug-tools/spider/gbxml-viewer/README.md

 * Helping students, clients and non-AEC peeps gain access BIM data easily, quickly and freely

-### Features
+## gbXM Viewer Features

 Open, view and investigate gbXML files in 3D in your browser with free, open source entry-level JavaScript.

-User experience
+### User experience
-* Runs on computer, tablet and phone
+* Runs in your browser on computer, tablet and phone
 * Highly adjustable workspace
+* Movable, sliding resizable menus
 * View the full gamut of data typically available in a gbXML file

-Viewing
 * View gbXML files in 3D
 * Full zoom, pan and rotate

+### Settings and Viewing Menu
-* Adjust a wide variety of viewing parameters including opacity, colors and materials
+* Adjust a wide variety of viewing parameters
+	* Opacity, colors and materials
+	* Shadows, edges, normals
+	* Axes, grid, ground and gradient background
+	* Wireframe and rotation
+* Exploded 3D views
-* Exploded views and orthographic views
+* Perspective and orthographic views
-* Toggle display of individual surfaces, zones, spaces, storey and surface types
+* Buttons to toggle display of individual surfaces, zones, spaces, storey and surface types
-* Optional first person camera enables model fly-throughs

-Editing
+### Reports / Data Menu
+* View all project textual metadata
+* Link to Google map focussed on project lat/lon
+* Buttons to highlight surfaces, spaces, stories and zones
+	* Individually
+	* By surface type
+	* By individual CAD object IDs
+	* By groups of CAD Objects
+* Toggle visibility of all items
+* Zoom to selected surface or space

+### Reports / Issue tracking Menu
 * Identifies automatically:
 	* Duplicate surfaces
 	* Surfaces with duplicate adjacent spaces
+	* Multiple elements with identical CAD Object ID
 	* Tiny surfaces and tiny spaces

+### Heads-up Display (HUD) / Editing
+* Highlight and toggle visibility of elements, surfaces, edges
+	* Click menu items or use ALT + ZXCV keys
+* Click on any surface in the model
+	* View id, name, type CAD object id
+	* View dimensions and area
+	* Delete surface
+* Select any surface from scrolling list to see it highlighted on screen and parameters displayed
 * Reassign surface type and adjacent spaces for all surfaces
-* Click any surface to view its parameters
+	* View adjacent space parameters
+	* Toggle view of space and story
+	* Select adjacent spaces from scrolling list

-File handling
+### Main Menu & Heads-up Display (HUD) / File handling
 * Open files via open file dialog or drag and drop
 * Open files via URL using a link or simply by copying and pasting into the address bar
-* Save edited data to a new gbXML file with updated document history Code
+* Save edited data to a new gbXML file with updated document history

+### Code
 * All plain vanilla client-side JavaScript
+* Built over the Three.js WebGL JavaScript library
+* Uses Showdown to turn Markdown into HTML
+* Every menu has own JavaScript file, HTML test file and read me
+* Every menu has its own name space and only loads when first called
 * Creates gbJSON data for easier processing
 * All free and open source and hosted on GitHub

-BonusFeatures
+### Bonus / Experimental Feature
+* Optional first person camera enables model fly-through
+	* Use mouse, menu or cursor keys to control full range of motion
+	* 3D avatar guides you through space
 * Sun path diagrams with analemmas
+	Uses Ladybug Tools / Spider Solar Calculator to position Sun correctly for lat/lon at any month, day and hour
 * Screen capture to video
+	* Currently only on previous release

+### Sample gbXML File galleries
+* Uses GitHub API to obtain directory listings and load gbXML files in several selected repositories
+	* gbXML.org sample files
+	* Spider Build Well project files
+	* Various files used for testing

 ## Things you can do using this script